DromnHell/meta-control-decision-making-agent/README.md

   5.  the file that contains the parameters of the agent.

   In addition, it can also take 9 optional arguments :
-  * the coordination criterion we want to use,
+  * the coordination criterion we want to use (-c),
-  * the value of the kappa coefficient,
+  * the value of the kappa coefficient (-k),
-  * the amount of reward expected before the simulation stops,
+  * the amount of reward expected before the simulation stops (-r),
-  * the maximum duration of the simulation,
+  * the maximum duration of the simulation (-d),
-  * the window size of the filtering,
+  * the window size of the filtering (-w),
-  * the indication of an upcoming goal change for the agent,
+  * the indication of an upcoming goal change for the agent (-n),
-  * the indication of an upcoming environmental change,
+  * the indication of an upcoming environmental change (-a),
-  * the record of the data,
+  * the record of the data (-l),
-  * the record of a compressed version of the data.
+  * the record of a compressed version of the data (-s).

 * The *modelFree.py* script allows the agent to use a Q-learning algorithm (model-free reinforcement learning) to learn to solve the task,